 - Most flexible with transfer partners

 - Reward points will get you where you want to go

 - You’re sure you can meet the minimum spend

-The best way to compare points credit cards is in the Travel Rewards Credit Cards section of our credit cards page in the navigation.
+The best way to compare points credit cards is the travel rewards comparison section on a comparison site like CardRatings.com.
 This page highlights each card's rewards, signup bonuses, requirements, and is always kept up-to-date with the latest offers.

-- 2x points when you spend on travel (after using the full travel credit) or dining worldwide
+- 3x points when you spend on travel (after using the full travel credit) or dining worldwide

 My “3 bucket” strategy